 (Ed.
-Note: We were pretty leery of this whole ombre hair thing, until our sales intern waltzed in the office one day looking fantastic with her own DIY job.
+Note: We were pretty leery of this whole ombre hair thing, until our co-worker waltzed in the office one day looking fantastic with her own DIY job.
 We demanded that she write down her method for our beloved readers/us mostly)

 I’m someone who rarely gets her hair cut and almost never dyes it.
 The last and only time I did anything was in 10th grade when I dyed the underside of my hair fire-engine red to accompany my totally rad side bangs and sweet Saves the Day hoodie.
 Besides those years, I have always had very dark brown, wavy, boring hair (Ed.
 Note: Preposterous.
 Her hair is beautiful).
 Fast forward 5 years, and although my style and taste in music has improved a bit, I still have the same exact haircut and color as I did when I was 18.

 The other day, I realized this and knew I had to do something.
 Like right away, not the next day, but at that moment.
 No salons are open at 9:30pm and I didn’t want to spend $400 on my hair anyway…

 But…who needs professionals when we have the internet?